-2.3 Author map rows
+2.5 Author Map Rows

-Once a new map has been created, users of the map can then create tasks to begin working on the map.
+Once a new map has been created, users of the map can then create an Author task to begin working on the map.

 Users need to have the appropriate role to create tasks.
-Alternatively, tasks can be created by owners of the map and assigned to other users
+Alternatively, tasks can be created by owners of the map and assigned to other users.